Ohrp Is An Oversight Body Primarily Concerned With:

 • Risk Assessment and Mitigation: Researchers are required to carefully assess the potential risks and benefits of their research and implement appropriate measures to minimize risks and maximize benefits to participants.
 This includes considering both physical and psychological risks.

 • Vulnerable Populations: Special protections are in place for vulnerable populations, such as children, pregnant women, prisoners, and individuals with cognitive impairments.
-These protections ensure that their unique needs and vulnerabilities are considered in the research process.
+These protections make sure their unique needs and vulnerabilities are considered in the research process.

 The Common Rule establishes a system of oversight designed to prevent exploitation and ensure the ethical conduct of human subjects research.
 OHRP plays a vital role in ensuring that institutions comply with these regulations.